-This table describes the fees and expenses you may pay when buying and holding shares of the Fund.
+This table describes the fees and expenses that you may pay if you buy, hold, and sell shares of the Fund.
 Sales charges and other expenses that may be imposed by variable insurance contracts are not included.
 If these charges were reflected, the expenses listed below would be higher.
-See the variable insurance contract prospectus.
+See the variable insurance contract prospectus, which may impose sales charges and other additional contract-level expenses.

-Class I Shares Class II Shares Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment) 1 Management Fees 0.65% 0.65% Distribution and/or Service (12b-1) Fees None 0.25% Other Expenses 0.25% 0.25% Total Annual Fund Operating Expenses 0.90% 1.15% Fee Waiver/Expense Reimbursement (1) (0.09)% (0.09)% Total Annual Fund Operating Expenses After Fee Waiver/Expense Reimbursement 0.81% 1.06%
+Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment)

+Class I Class II Shares Shares Management Fees 0.65% 0.65% Distribution and/or Service (12b-1) Fees None 0.25% Other Expenses 0.29% 0.29% Total Annual Fund Operating Expenses 0.94% 1.19% Fee Waiver/Expense Reimbursement (1) (0.13)% (0.13)% Total Annual Fund Operating Expenses After Fee Waiver/Expense Reimbursement 0.81% 1.06%

-(1) Nationwide Variable Insurance Trust (the "Trust") and Nationwide Fund Advisors (the "Adviser") have entered into a written contract limiting annual fund operating expenses to 0.66% (excluding Rule 12b-1 fees, administrative services fees, acquired fund fees and expenses, and certain other expenses) until at least April 30, 2021.
+(1) Nationwide Variable Insurance Trust (the "Trust") and Nationwide Fund Advisors (the "Adviser") have entered into a written contract limiting annual fund operating expenses to 0.66% until at least April 30, 2022.
+Under the expense limitation agreement, the level to which operating expenses are limited applies to all share classes, excluding any taxes, interest, brokerage commissions, Rule 12b-1 fees, acquired fund fees and expenses, short-sale dividend expenses, administrative services fees, other expenses which are capitalized in accordance with generally accepted accounting principles and expenses incurred by the Fund in connection with any merger or reorganization, and may exclude other nonroutine expenses not incurred in the ordinary course of the Fund's business.
 The expense limitation agreement may be changed or eliminated only with the consent of the Board of Trustees of the Trust.
 The Adviser may request and receive reimbursement from the Fund for advisory fees waived or other expenses reimbursed by the Adviser pursuant to the expense limitation agreement at a date not to exceed three years from the date in which the corresponding waiver or reimbursement to the Fund was made.
 However, no reimbursement may be made unless: (i) the Fund's assets exceed \$100 million and (ii) the total annual expense ratio is no higher than the amount of the expense limitation that was in place at the time the Adviser waived the fees or reimbursed the expenses and does not cause the expense ratio to exceed the current expense limitation.
 Reimbursement by the Fund of amounts previously waived or reimbursed by the Adviser is not permitted except as provided for in the expense limitation agreement.